Hoeijmakers/tayph/docs/getting_started.rst

 The following inputs have to be adapted to your system.

 - :code:`user_workdir`: The user directory has to be set to the path of your project.
 This is necessary for molecfit to find your files.
 We use :code:`user_workdir:user_workdir: /Users/tayph/xcor_project/`.
 - :code:`filename`: The filename of the fits file that is created during the molecfit run has to be set.
 This file shall be named after your parameter file.
-Hence in this example: :code:`'filename: user_workdir: /Users/tayph/xcor_project/models/molecfit/HARPSN.fits'`.
+Hence in this example: :code:`'filename: /Users/tayph/xcor_project/models/molecfit/HARPSN.fits'`.
 - :code:`output_dir`: The output directory for intermediate molecfit output has to be defined.
 We define it to be the same folder as the input directory where store out parameter file.
 We use  :code:`'output_dir: /Users/tayph/xcor_project/models/molecfit/'`